The Things That U Do

-"The Things That U Do" is the third single taken from DJ Jazzy Jeff & the Fresh Prince's fourth studio album, Homebase.
-It spent a week at number #43 on the US R&B Chart, though it failed to chart on the Billboard Hot 100.
+"The Things That U Do" is a song by American hip-hop duo DJ Jazzy Jeff & the Fresh Prince, released in November 1991, by Jive and RCA Records, as the third single from their fourth studio album, Homebase (1991).
+It spent a week at number 43 on the US Billboard R&B Chart, though it failed to chart on the Billboard Hot 100.